weyoss/redis-smq/docs/api/message.md

 - message retry delay
 - message consume timeout

-can also be defined globally per consumer for all queue messages.
+can be also defined globally per consumer for all queue messages.
+See [Consumer Options](consumer.md#consumerprototypeconstructor) for more details.

-When defined, message instance properties always takes precedence over consumer properties.
+When defined, message instance properties always take precedence over consumer properties.

 ## Public properties

 No public property exists.

+## Static properties

+### Message.MessagePriority

+Specifies a priority that can be applied to a message.
+Valid message priorities are:

+- `Message.MessagePriority.LOWEST`
+- `Message.MessagePriority.VERY_LOW`
+- `Message.MessagePriority.LOW`
+- `Message.MessagePriority.NORMAL`
+- `Message.MessagePriority.ABOVE_NORMAL`
+- `Message.MessagePriority.HIGH`
+- `Message.MessagePriority.VERY_HIGH`
+- `Message.MessagePriority.HIGHEST`

+To set a message priority use [setPriority()](#messageprototypesetpriority).

 ## Methods